MetPX/sarracenia/docs/source/Contribution/Development.rst

 Committing Code
 ~~~~~~~~~~~~~~~

-What should be done prior to committing to the main branch?
+What should be done prior to committing to the stable branch?
 Checklist:

 - do development on some other branch.
 Usually the branch will be named after the issue being
   addressed.
 Example: issue240, if we give up on an initial approach and start another one,
   there may be issue240_2 for a second attempt.
 There may also be feature branches, such as v03.
-- **sr_insects tests works** (See Testing) The main branch should always be functional, do not commit code if the sr_insects tests are not working.
+- **sr_insects tests works** (See Testing) The stable branch should always be functional, do not commit code if the sr_insects tests are not working.
 - Natural consequence: if the code changes means tests need to change, include the test change in the commit.
 - **update doc/** manual pages should get their updates ideally at the same time as the code.